amazon-ion/ion-docs/_books/ion-1-1/src/macros/macros_by_example.md

   })
 ```

-Since the scale accepts the empty stream, we can pass it an empty argument group:
+Since the scale accepts the empty stream, we can pass it an empty expression group:

 ```ion
 (:temperature 96 F)    ⇒ {degrees:96, scale:F}